AsiaSat: Shareholders

 As of 31 December 2017, the direct parent company, Bowenvale Limited, owned 74.43% shares; Bowenvale was jointly owned by CITIC Limited and The Carlyle Group LP in a 50–50 ratio.
 Standard Life Aberdeen plc was the second largest shareholder for 5.36%.
 In May 2018, the ratio owned by Standard Life Aberdeen had decreased to 4.99%.
 In November 2018, another private equity firm International Value Advisers owned 6.12% shares of AsiaSat.

 On 3 September 2019, following the approval of the privatisation plan by public shareholders, Asia Satellite Telecommunications Holdings Limited became a privately wholly owned subsidiary of Bowenvale Limited, which is now jointly owned by CITIC Group Corporation and Carlyle Asia Partners IV, L.P.

 Launch history and future plans

-This is a list of AsiaSat satellites.
+This is a list of satellites owned and operated by AsiaSat.